esha/vista/README.md

 # Vista

-Vista gives you automatic, responsive control of element display via the current location.
+Vista gives you automatic, declarative, location-based control of element display.

-If you are developing a single-page application (of any degree of complexity), you are (or should be) updating the browser's location bar  when there is a significant state change in the application (to allow the back button, bookmarking, deep-linking, etc).
-Such updates typically involve the showing or hiding of one or many elements.
-This activity is typically a subtask of fancy "routers" and "view managers" or even custom elements that hide/show themselves, often abstracting or encapsulating the simple on/off of elements unnecessarily and sometimes, obnoxiously.
+If you are developing a single-page application (of any degree of complexity), you should be updating the browser's location for each significant state change in the application (to allow the back button, bookmarking, deep-linking, etc).
+This generally coincides with showing and hiding of page elements, usually a subtask of "routers" and "view managers".
+Such approaches needlessly bind the simple on/off of elements to more involved and/or encapsulated processes, creating a tight coupling of display and logic that is sometimes complex, opaque, and/or limiting.

-Vista keeps it simple.
-One little library to apply tests to the location when it changes and toggle the associated classes accordingly.
-You just declare the tests (`<meta name="vista" content="name=regexp"/>` or `Vista.define(name, regExpOrFn)`) and stick `show-{name}` or `hide-{name}` classes on your elements.
-Everything else is handled automatically.
-No concerns about view/element heirarchy or containers.
-No manual visibility toggling.
-No CSS rules to write.
+Vista makes "view management" simple, declarative, and decoupled.
+You need only define the tests (`<meta name="vista" content="name=regexp"/>` or `Vista.define(name, regExpOrFn)`) and stick `show-{name}` or `hide-{name}` classes on your elements.
+No concerns about view heirarchy/containers/renderers.
+No manual display toggling.
+No extra CSS to write.
 No routers or event listeners to configure.
 You can use it with your routers or view renderers or without them.
 No dependencies.
 No conflicts.
-See below for the documentation, if you even need it. :)
+No constraints.

 ## Getting Started
 Download the [production version][min] or the [development version][max]. [![Build Status](https://travis-ci.org/esha/vista.png?branch=master)](https://travis-ci.org/esha/vista)